wickwirew/Converter/README.md

 ```

 ## Arrays
-Conversions can be made from an array of a source type to an array of the destination type.
+Conversions can be made from an array of a source type to an array of a destination type.
+There is no need to create an extra conversion for an array, just the type within.
 Example:
 ```swift
 try createConversion(from: Source.self, to: Destination.self)
 let new: [Destination] = try convert(arrayOfSourceObjects)